Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOpenXR.md

 +8 = Request return of articulated hand tracking information on suitable [OpenXR](OpenXR)
      systems.

-     NOTE: This feature is NOT YET IMPLEMENTED in current Psychtoolbox releases!

      Returned information may represent the latest available measured hand and
      finger configuration data, or it may be predicted configuration information